BrAiNeeBug/BrAiN-Plug/README.md

 # Creating a Device Config

-Each device (a "Dose") gets its own small YAML file with just its `substitutions` and `packages` block, like the example above.
+Each device gets its own small YAML file with just its `substitutions` and `packages` block, like the example above.
 Ready-made examples for all currently supported devices are collected in [`brainplug-configs.nfo`](brainplug-configs.nfo) - just copy the relevant block into a new file, e.g. `bsd33.yaml`.

 ## Option A: Home Assistant ESPHome Add-on (recommended, GUI)